tombrereton/dotnet-api/README.md

 # Introduction

-To showcase my preferred patterns and practices, I have created a simple appointment scheduling api that allows users to create, edit, and delete appointments to a calendar.
+I have created a simple appointment scheduling api to demonstrate some preffered patterns and practices.

-Users create an account and a calendar; Appointments are then added to the calendar.
+Users create an account with a default calendar and can add, remove, update or delete events to this calendar.
-Appointments can be updated and deleted.
+Users can only have 1 account but can have multiple calendars.

 ## To Do
 - Move handler logic (use case) out of controller into a handler